jsiek/B522-PL-Foundations/lecture-notes.lagda.md

     dub n ≡ n + n

+The easiest part of a proof-by-induction is the base case, that is, for zero.
+If you have trouble with the base case, there's a good chance that what you're trying to prove is actually false.

 The high-point of a proof-by-induction is the use of the induction hypothesis (IH), that is, when we make a recursive call.
 Sometimes we need to do some reasoning before using the induction hypothesis and